GKulshrestha/LRU-Cache/README.md

-# An LRU Cache implemented with Javascript
+# A LRU Cache implemented with Javascript

 Usage:
 Create using **new LRUCache(capacity,init)**